mcogswell/mcogswell.github.com/vis_blog/index.md

 But can we describe how we see?
 Now is a good time to try and answer the question I started with, which is repeated here:

-> Why do you think this is a cat?
+> Why is this a cat?

 <figure markdown="1">
 ![Grumpy Cat!](imgs/grumpy_cat_227.jpg){:.center}